kgish/skillzz/README.md

 I decided to use [MySQL](https://www.mysql.com/) for development and testing since the default [SQLite](https://www.sqlite.org/) that Rails uses is not robust enough for my large datasets.

-By using the [Awesome Nested Set](https://github.com/collectiveidea/awesome_nested_set) gem for heirarchical model (Profile-Categories-Skills-Tags), and extra level of complexity is introduced.
+By using the [Awesome Nested Set](https://github.com/collectiveidea/awesome_nested_set) gem for hierarchical model (Profile-Categories-Skills-Tags), and extra level of complexity is introduced.

 For production I use [PostgreSQL](http://www.postgresql.org/) since that is the default for Heroku.